Monnett Monerai

 The Monnett Monerai is a sailplane that was developed in the United States in the late 1970s for homebuilding.
 It is a conventional pod-and-boom design with a V-tail and a mid-mounted cantilever wing of constant chord.

 The kit assembles in approximately 600 hours.
 It has bonded wing skins and incorporates 90° flaps for glide path control.
 The pod-and-boom fuselage consists of a welded steel tube truss encased in a fiberglass shell, with an aluminum tube for the tailboom.
 A spar fitting modification was released in 1983.

 A powered version was designed as the Monerai P with an engine mounted on a pylon above the wings.
 A Sachs Rotary Engine was chosen for the prototype.
 A version with extended wing tips is also available (Monerai Max) which increases the span to 12 m (39 ft) and raises the glide ratio from 28:1 to more than 30:1.

-Both the powered Monerai P and the unpowered Monerai S versions are identical structurally.
+The powered Monerai P and the unpowered Monerai S versions are identical structurally.